We recently received an update from our insurance company informing us of some added services to our plan.

 Clarify your guiding mission and vision and help employees see how what they do helps to fulfill that purpose.

-His job was repetitious, tedious, and mundane – but anytime we are with this guy and he sees an airplane in the sky he points to it and tells of his part in building that plane.
-He had pride in his work.
+His job was repetitious, tedious, and mundane, but anytime we were with this guy and he saw an airplane in the sky, he pointed to it and told us of his part in building that plane.

 Help employees see the big picture no matter the job.